PhoenixTales/wiki.gothicarchive.org/characters.md

 ## Lord of Tymoris
 - high feudal lord of the realm containing _Royal Ore Mines_

+## Mack
+- _Old Camp Mercenary_ removed in late alpha
+- `At night I'm the boss of the south gate!`

 ## Milten Plescott
 - young drifter who keeps himself afloat with little trickery
 - the army recruits him for the war
 - he runs away before hopeless battle and later gets captured by Khorinis city guards as a deserter

+## Nimblefinger
+- trader of stolen goods in _Old Camp_ removed in late alpha
+- dressed like a thief
+- `Would you like to have my powerful magical artifact of fire magic?
+Bring me that old sword from the chapel.`

 ## Quicktongue
 - sect novice, `stands in the Old Camp's marketplace during the day and tries to recruit people for the sect`